Greece

 - •Passive or stable recurring income from pensions, rent, or dividends

-- •EU-focused settlement planning (always confirm Schengen vs national rules)
+- •EU settlement plans (check Schengen travel vs national residence rules)

 Long-term path